 Peruse our hub of successful resume examples and templates to see what the above steps look like in action.

 Sometimes, you need to get out of your head and utilize the resources available to you.
 Is there a mentor or someone you admire who can look over your resume?

 As the internet has evolved, more resources have become available to job seekers.
 There are simple ways to view eye-catching resume examples, access ready-made templates, put your resume through optimization software or have one custom-made for you.

-Teal’s resume builder is one of those options.
+Teal’s AI Resume Builder is one of those options.
 You can tailor your resume to each application and customize it based on your core skills and experience.
 Additionally, Teal’s work experience extension is a convenient way to swap skills and experience based on the opportunity you're applying for.
 When applying for multiple jobs, you'll likely need multiple resumes.

 In addition to Teal, there are many other tools available for job seekers.